17 Day Kia Ora New Zealand

 Day by Day Tour ItineraryView Tour PDF

 Welcome to Auckland, New Zealand’s ‘City of Sails’.
 Flights can arrive any time prior to 4.00pm and you will be transferred from the airport to your hotel.
 After you check in, you can explore Auckland.
-Take a walk down Queen Street to the main shopping precinct or catch a $1.00 bus (from outside the hotel) down to Viaduct Harbour and the Auckland Waterfront.
+Take a walk down Queen Street to the main shopping precinct.
 This recently developed area of central Auckland has cafes and restaurants galore.
 Take a seat in the sunshine, enjoy a glass of one of New Zealand’s famous sauvignon blancs, and watch the maritime activity on Waitemata Harbour.
-This evening, meet your fellow passengers and your AAT Kings Travel Director at a welcome reception back at our hotel.

 This morning depart Auckland City and travel north over the Harbour Bridge.
 Journey through Orewa and along the scenic Hibiscus Coast, the birthplace of Sir Edmund Hillary.
 Enjoy a stop at Parry Kauri Park and take a walk among New Zealand’s native forest giants, the kauri trees.
 Your travels then take you into Whangarei, the northernmost city in New Zealand, where you can wander around the art galleries and through the marina in the Town Basin.